[expanded to include further discussion of the OU policy claim to inventions]

 In the event faculty or staff make discoveries or inventions outside the course of and/or scope of employment and using no University facilities, equipment, or supplies, or if using such reimburses the University for this use in accordance with a prior written agreement with the University and in accordance with University policy, title to such discoveries or inventions shall remain in the inventor, provided the University Vice President for Technology Development determines that the discovery or invention was made under these conditions.

-We have the usual ambiguity (at least the policy is drafted with consistent, uniform garble throughout) with regard to ” the course and/or scope of employment.”
+We have the usual ambiguity (at least the policy is drafted with consistent, uniform garble throughout) with regard to “the course and/or scope of employment.”
 Here, the policy can’t quite tell whether there’s a difference between the “course” of employment (what someone does to accomplish a task for which one is employed (directed, compensated) by one’s employer and “scope” of employment (the range of duties for which one is responsible to one’s employer).
 For “course,” think driving to get a pizza for the provost.
 There may be nothing in the scope of employment about driving, but if the provost needs a pizza, then it’s reasonable for an employee in the course of employment to drive to pick it up.
 For “scope,” think of those things set out in an employment contract as duties an employee owes to an employer in exchange for compensation.
-In the case of faculty, one may have a duty to teach courses as assigned, but research tasks and discovery and inventing typically are typically not assigned, and are not obviously within either the scope or course of employment.
+In the case of faculty, one may have a duty to teach courses as assigned and get pizza for the provost when asked, but research tasks and discovery and inventing typically are typically not assigned, and are not obviously within either the scope or course of employment.
 Research activities may well be expectable, desired, encouraged, and supported.
 But there’s nothing employable about them for faculty until an employer assigns or directs them (or could, in theory–but I’d like to see a dean attempt to assign a tenured faculty member a research task).

 We’ve been through all this a number of times at Research Enterprise.
 The main point is that not everything a faculty member does is within either the course of employment or the scope of employment.
 Thus, though the Oklahoma policy statement is drafted to appear broad, the requirements on the indifferently tossed course/scope language are actually narrower than it would appear.
 It is as if those drafting the policy wanted to persuade inventors that there was no hope–that the university claimed everything.